everybodyatonce/ea1-dot-co/_jobs/digital-product-internship-fall.md

 ---
 layout: job
-title: "Digital Production Internship, Fall 2015"
+title: "Digital Production Internship, Spring and/or Summer 2016"
 description: "We are seeking curious, hard working, excited, and efficient interns to join our team in New York ASAP"
 published: true
 ---